LuanAdemi/toumei/README.md

 model.to(torch.device("cuda" if torch.cuda.is_available() else "cpu"))
 ```
-After defining a prompt and specifying the subject of the prompt, we can create a CausalTracer object and trace the model using the prompt
+After defining a prompt and specifying the subject, we can create a CausalTracer object and trace the model using the prompt

 ```python
 # specify a prompt and it's subject for causal tracing